 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-The physical screening services market exhibits a low level of market share concentration, especially among private physicians’ practices, clinics and specialty providers.
+The physical screening services market exhibits a low level of market share concentration, especially among private physicians' practices, clinics and specialty providers.
 The localized nature of operations contributes to this high market fragmentation.
-Moreover, any licensed practitioner can provide these services, contributing to moderately low barriers to entry.
-ProcurementIQ estimates...
+Moreover, any licensed practitioner can provide these services, contributing to moderate barriers to entry.
+ProcurementIQ estimates that...
 Subscribe to learn more.

 Questions to ask potential suppliers